Theodore-Chatziioannou/athenspop/README.md

 * `03_Analysis.py`: Demonstrates some reporting and visualisation methods.
 * `04_Clustering_demo.py`: Spatio-temporal clustering of the travel diaries.

+More examples are coming, see next steps..

 <img src="https://github.com/Theodore-Chatziioannou/athenspop/assets/63541107/94d02503-daf9-45dc-9d0c-1d022a462a23" height="500">

 Mode choice - Temporal variations in Athens Metropolitan Area, with synthetic travelers equal to 0.1% of the total population

 ## Data Requirements
 The repo examples use the NTUA's travel survey as an input.
-The diaries are self-reported in an online questionnaire, which has been advertised through the radio broadcast and online media of the [Hellenic Broadcasting Corporation - ERT](https://www.ert.gr).
+The 509 diaries are self-reported in an online questionnaire, which has been advertised through the radio broadcast and online media of the [Hellenic Broadcasting Corporation - ERT](https://www.ert.gr).

 To get a copy of the data please get in touch with the repo's owners.
+Below, you can find their emails

 ## Next steps
-The athenspop is still under development aiming to increase the validity of its outputs.
-The demand scenarios can now be used for research (i.e., experiments) and education purposes Therefore, travel patterns observed in the diaries are further investigated and analyzed.
+The athenspop is still under development.
+We aim to further increase the validity of its outputs.
+The demand scenarios can now be used for research, experimental or educational purposes

+Travel patterns observed in the diaries will further investigate in the next months to improve our machine learning tools.

 The next (planned) steps aim to "feed" the athenpop algorithms with new info.
 These are:
-* Demonstrate some plan choice methods (for example, mode choice or plan generation).
+* Demonstrate some plan choice methods (for example, mode choice or plan generation);
-* Apply more complex re-sampling approaches (such as IPF).
+* Apply more complex re-sampling approaches (such as IPF);
-* Fuse microdata with more aggregate statistical distributions.
+* Fuse microdata with more aggregate statistical distributions;
-* Data cropping considering smaller urban areas and external zones.
+* Data cropping considering smaller urban areas and external zones;
-* Use of detailed land use shapefiles for AMA to resample more accurately spatial patterns.
+* Use of detailed land use shapefiles for AMA to resample spatial patterns more accurately;
+* New vizualizations of synthetic data.

 ## Main Collaborators - Research Team
-1) Theodoros Chatziioanou, Senior Data Scientist, City Modeling Lab, ARUP
+1) Theodoros Chatziioanou, Senior Data Scientist, City Modeling Lab, ARUP, Theodore.Chatziioannou@arup.com
-2) Panagiotis G. Tzouras, Researcher, Laboratory of Transportation Engineering, National Technical Unviversity of Athens
+2) Panagiotis G. Tzouras, Researcher, Laboratory of Transportation Engineering, National Technical Unviversity of Athens, ptzouras@mail.ntua.gr